-Unity supports different Rendering Paths.
+Unity supports different rendering paths.
 You should choose which one you use depending on your game content and target platform / hardware.
-Different rendering paths have different features and performance characteristics that mostly affect Lights and Shadows.
-The rendering Path used by your project is chosen in Player Settings.
+Different rendering paths have different features and performance characteristics that mostly affect lights and shadows.
+The rendering path used by your Project is chosen in the Player settings.
 Additionally, you can override it for each Camera.

-For more info on rendering paths, check the rendering paths page.
+For more information on rendering paths, check the rendering paths page.

 Each Camera stores color and depth information when it renders its view.
 The portions of the screen that are not drawn in are empty, and will display the skybox by default.
 When you are using multiple Cameras, each one stores its own color and depth information in buffers, accumulating more data as each Camera renders.
 As any particular Camera in your scene renders its view, you can set the Clear Flags to clear different collections of the buffer information.
-This is done by choosing one of the four options:
+To do this, choose one of the following four options:

 This is the default setting.
 Any empty portions of the screen will display the current Camera’s skybox.
-If the current Camera has no skybox set, it will default to the skybox chosen in the Render Settings (found in ).
+If the current Camera has no skybox set, it will default to the skybox chosen in the Lighting Window (menu: Window > Rendering > Lighting).
 It will then fall back to the Background Color.
 Alternatively a Skybox component can be added to the camera.
 If you want to create a new Skybox, you can use this guide.

 Any empty portions of the screen will display the current Camera’s Background Color.

-If you wanted to draw a player’s gun without letting it get clipped inside the environment, you would set one Camera at Depth 0 to draw the environment, and another Camera at Depth 1 to draw the weapon alone.
-The weapon Camera’s Clear Flags should be set to to depth only.
+If you want to draw a player’s gun without letting it get clipped inside the environment, set one Camera at Depth 0 to draw the environment, and another Camera at Depth 1 to draw the weapon alone.
+Set the weapon Camera’s Clear Flags to depth only.
 This will keep the graphical display of the environment on the screen, but discard all information about where each object exists in 3-D space.
 When the gun is drawn, the opaque parts will completely cover anything drawn, regardless of how close the gun is to the wall.

 The clipping planes also determine how depth buffer precision is distributed over the scene.
 In general, to get better precision you should move the Near plane as far as possible.